 That, to me, was the high.
-I’m gong to solve this challenge and I’m going to walk away with very satisfied people and I’m making a difference in the lives of both.
+I’m going to solve this challenge and I’m going to walk away with very satisfied people.
+And I’m making a difference in the lives of both.
 It feels great.

-MG: Glen, I really enjoyed your time today.
-I do genuinely believe that if anyone takes this information and maybe applies it to their agency or a new one they start, they’re probably getting a head start on the industry.
+Matt: Glen, I really enjoyed your time today.
+I do genuinely believe that if anyone takes this information and maybe applies it to their agency or a new one they start.
+They’re probably getting a head start on the industry.
 But I really appreciate your insights.
 It’s been very, very valuable.